-He looked at Rydia.
-"You're right, I should know.
-Yet, I will admit that I cannot fully understand your feelings.
-I am not a woman, and I never have to experience such horrible things.
+He raised his head and gazed at Rydia.
+"You're right, I should have learned from my mistake.
+Yet, I will admit that I cannot fully understand your feelings, save you experienced something horrible.
 Yet...
 I want to understand," he added.

 "You want to?"
 Rydia asked.
-Her face was still stony, save her curious brow.
+Her face remained stony, save her curious brow.
 "That would be hard for a man to understand.
-The pain, the sorrow.
-I cried all day yesterday because of what you and Edge did!"
+The pain.
+The sorrow.
+I cried all day yesterday because of you and Edge!"

-"Yes, especially after what Rosa told me yesterday," she said, her voice stung.
+"Yes, especially after what Rosa told me yesterday," Rydia said with a sharp voice.
 "About how far you fell away from her."

-Kain opened his mouth to speak, but he could not say a word.
-She was right in every way, he had broken Rosa's heart and now he had shattered Rydia's.
-There's no hope for me, is there?
+Kain opened his mouth to speak, but he could not utter a word.
+She was correct: he had broken Rosa's heart once and now he had shattered Rydia's.
+What hope do I have?

 "I still cannot believe you started a fight over me," Rydia continued, her voice gradually rising.
 She lowered her arms, and Kain could see her hands shaking.
 "You and Edge..."

 "Kain, I'm going to be blunt."
-Her lip was trembling despite her stony face, and her eyes were of fire, and yet wet at the same time.
+Her lip trembled, and her eyes were of fire, and yet wet at the same time.
 The mere sight increased Kain's agony.
-"You failed Rosa, and now I'm wondering if you see me as 'woman number two.'
-I think you do."
+"You failed Rosa, and now I'm wondering if you see me as 'Rosa number two.'
+And I think you do."

-"No!
+"No...
 No!"
 Kain exclaimed.
 He felt desperate.
-"I wouldn't do that to you!"
+"I swear I do not see you as such!"

-Kain's heart broke.
+Kain's heart shattered.
 I... will never...
 I...
-He cursed himself, turned away and walked slowly down the battlements.
+He cursed himself, turned around and with sluggish steps, walked down the battlements.

-Rydia had left the battlements and gone into Rosa's gardens.
-Watching the dragoons and the sun knights train just reminded her of the terrible scene she had seen yesterday.
+Rydia had escaped into Rosa's gardens for shelter.
+Just seeing the dragoons and the sun knights train just reminded her of the terrible experience.

 She kept wondering if she had been too generous with Kain.
-After all, he had experienced this before with Rosa, why would he do it again?
+After all, he had caused Rosa the same pain before, why would he do it again?
 Did he really love her?
 No. She was just a secondary.

-Rydia's heart still felt punctured by their arrogance.
-Had they really have an idea of how much watching them punch and kick each other in a brutal fashion wounded her?
-The pain was beyond the wounds that they had given each other.
+Rydia's heart still felt punctured by a thousand blades.
+Did they really have any idea of how much they had wounded her by fighting themselves?
+It was beyond the wounds they had inflicted upon each other.